Account Linking Best Practices for Alexa Skills

 Help your users get help

-If your users encounter a problem, such as they forget their password or their account is locked, make sure that it is easy for them to get help.
+If your users encounter a problem, such as they forget their password or their account is locked, make sure that it's easy for them to get help.
 Your log-in page should provide clear guidance on how to contact your user support.

 Testing account linking

-This section contains best practices related to testing the account-linking flow of your skill.
+Review the following guidelines for best practices for testing the account-linking flow of your skill.

 Test the account-linking process from a variety of devices and browsers